Braided River Workshops & Apprenticeship Programme

 SALMON SISTER CIRCLES & CREEL JOURNEY (on-going)

-CEREMONIAL RIVER DRUM-MAKING (weekend event scheduled for 2021)
+CEREMONIAL RIVER DRUM-MAKING (weekend event, no date scheduled)

 In addition to the regular annual drum-making weekends that take place on the farm, Carolyn will offer occasional ceremonial river drum-making weekends for women who would like to make their first drum or add a new instrument to their collection.

 WILDSONG SESSIONS (evening event)

-Wildsong Sessions will begin again on Dartmoor in March 2020.
+We hope to begin Wildsong Sessions again on Dartmoor during the winter, 2020-2021.
 No booking required but email Carolyn if you would like to be on the list to receive details, dates and directions.